 The Flatirons are the defining geological feature of Boulder's skyline, rising up northwestward to the Rocky Mountains, and the Flatiron Number One trail takes you on a relatively quick trip to the top.

 Although the hike can become fairly strenuous near the top of the ridge, the two-mile journey should take about two hours to complete.
 Ample sunlight means that the snow is minimal, even in the coldest months of winter, and the views from the top of downtown Boulder and the Front Range are unmatched.

-Park at the Chautauqua Ranger cottage and head toward the Bluebell-Baird Trail junction.
-Bear left, then immediately head right, following the signs for Flatiron #1.
+Getting There: From downtown Boulder, you can take Broadway (Highway 93) to Baseline Road and turn by Chautauqua Park onto Kinnikinic Road.
+You can park at the Chautauqua Ranger Cottage and head toward the Bluebell-Baird Trail junction.
+Once there, bear left, then immediately head right, following the signs for Flatiron #1.

 Just outside Boulder, Eldorado Canyon is a quiet, easily accessible treasure with plentiful options for winter hiking and rock climbing.
 The multiple trails range from easy to difficult, with great views of the continental divide awaiting those that climb to higher altitudes.

-First, don't confuse this popular hiking spot with Red Rocks Park and Amphitheater in Morrison, near Denver.
-Settler's Park is close to downtown Boulder and has trails for all levels of hikers.
+Although this popular hiking spot is commonly confused with Red Rocks Park and Amphitheater in Morrison, which is closer to Denver, Settler's Park is close to downtown Boulder and has trails for all levels of hikers.

-Red Rocks Trail has several routes, but the most popular one for novice hikers is about a half mile long and begins at Settler's Park Trailhead.
-Walk toward the "five fins" and you'll be at an elevation of about 300 feet in no time, with a spectacular view of the city.
+Red Rocks Trail has several routes, but the most popular one for novice hikers is about a half-mile long and begins at Settler's Park Trailhead.
+In under an hour, you can walk most of the trail, which peaks at about 300 feet, offering a spectacular view of the city.